Everything you need to know as a first-time student.

 For registration or payments questions, contact Continuing Professional Education.

 You have a great idea for a novel but you don't know where to start.
 Learn a range of techniques and methods to approach a novel-length project and help you negotiate the dangers in those fraught first steps.

 Develop and practice your novel writing skills by taking a close look at the elements of successful novel writing.
 During the two days of the course, you will take part in informal, informative and engaging workshops.
 You will break down and practically consider beginnings, middles and endings and other elements of the novel, such as character development, plot and structure and settings and themes.
 You will exchange work with your classmates to read and discuss and receive feedback from the tutor.

-By the end of two days of talks and workshops, you should end up with an outline for your first novel and a plan to help you finish it.
+By the end of a full day of talks and workshops, you should end up with an outline for your first novel and a plan to help you finish it.

 When you register for the course, you will create an account with us.
 You'll need to pay your fees online by credit or debit card.

 You will be able to access your account, including your invoice, using your email address and password.

 FEE-HELP and HECS-HELP are not available for Continuing Professional Education courses.

 We offer a 10% early-bird discount if you register 4 weeks before the course starts.

 If you're a QUT staff member and QUT will pay your fees, you may choose the QUT Staff payment option and enter the relevant account code and authorising officer details.